First Time Home Buyers Guide to Closing Costs

 What are loan processor fees?

 Typically, our commissions are already included in the rate and point combinations we quote.
-You will not pay that in addition to any of the other closing costs because, in most cases, the lender pays our commission.
-There are some circumstances where it is more advantageous from a rate and cost perspective to have the borrower pay our commissions and we present those options if it makes a more advantageous deal for you!
+In most cases, the lender pays our commission, so you will not pay that in addition to other closing costs.
+Sometimes it is more advantageous from a rate and cost perspective to have the borrower pay our commissions.
+In that case, we present those options if it makes a more advantageous deal for you!

 More questions about closing costs and mortgage loans?